doyousketch2/eAWB/README.md

 Turning off the blown highlight and burnt shadow protection is allowed.
 The results are more drastic, and if that's what you're going for,
 by all means, try it.
-But for everyday use, I'd recommend you keep it on.
+But for everyday use, I'd recommend you keep 'em on.

-You can also call eawb.py from another script,
+Some photos have a huge difference between channels.
+Perhaps a photo was shot with the wrong light balance to begin with.

+*Soft tint* attempts to resolve this issue, by averaging the difference
+between the channels, then splitting the amount applied by half that value.

+Hopefully it helps.
+I've seen good results with it.
+But then again, how many million cameras are there in the world?

+It'll 'prolly serve you well with 99.9% of the photos you throw at it.
+But yeah, there's always gonna be that one pic that sux for whatever reason.

+eAWB won't remedy everything, but it's default values are pretty good.
+And scriptable, so you can send an entire directory of photos at it.
 which is a huge advantage over the awb that was built in.

 from a Python plug-in, *aka* **python-fu**: